ambersariya/katas/merchants-guide-to-galaxy/README.md

 Buying and selling over the galaxy requires you to convert numbers and units, and you decided to write a program to help you.

-The numbers used for intergalactic transactions follows similar convention to the roman numerals and you have painstakingly collected the appropriate translation between them.
+The numbers used for intergalactic transactions follows similar convention to the roman numerals, and you have painstakingly collected the appropriate translation between them.

 Roman numerals are based on seven symbols: